iandouglas/streamerbot-giveaway/README.md

 ## F.A.Q.

-*What kind of information is tracked about the viewers?
-I'm concerned about privacy.*
+**What kind of information is tracked about the viewers?
+I'm concerned about privacy.**

 As soon as a viewer sends a chat message to your channel, the system will store their username, the platform ID (ie a unique Twitch ID value), and the date/time the record was created and last updated.
 A field is present to track the user's accumulated points, and optional fields to influence a bias score for winning, or to flag the user as a 'bot'.

-*You said the system chose winners randomly.
-How does this "bias" score work?*
+**You said the system chose winners randomly.
+How does this "bias" score work?**

 The system will still draw a winner purely randomly from the pool of entries.
 I was asked by several streamers when building this system to include a 'bias' score as a float value to influence the number of raffle tickets for a given user.
 Effectively, your number of raffle tickets is multiplied by this score (which defaults to 1.0, or 100%) when a prize is drawn.
 These streamers felt it was a great engagement tool to do things like offer subscribers or VIPs an increased chance to win by setting their score to 1.25, indicating a 25% increased chance to win, so someone who spends 100 points on raffle tickets would have 125 tickets as the raffle item was being drawn.
 And yes, this could be used to lower someone's chance of winning if the score is set less than 1.0.
 For example, a user who spends 100 points on raffle tickets who has a bias score of 0.5 would effectively only have 50 raffle entries as the item is being drawn, or a 50% reduced chance of winning.
 Ask your streamer to be transparent about this.

-*What happens to accounts flagged as bots?*
+**What happens to accounts flagged as bots?**

 My giveaway system will allow a streamer to flag an account as a bot, which sets their bias score to 0 and immediately stop processing any commands entered about the points system or entering any raffles.
 The system will preserve any previous bias score, and reset the bias score later if the streamer unsets the account as a bot.
 In short, it gives an account an absolute 0 chance of winning a raffle item.

-*Will this work for YouTube streamers?*
+**Will this work for YouTube streamers?**

 Not yet.
 I'm primarily building this for Twitch, but will expand to YouTube in 2024.
 Streamers will have a giveaway option for each platform to send messages

-*How does this differ from a system such as StreamElements?*
+**How does this differ from a system such as StreamElements?**

 While I have no scientific proof, I believe that StreamElements has some amount of favoritism or bias built into the software of which they are not transparent to their users.
 I have entered StreamElements giveaways on several Twitch streams, and literally won something on a Sunday, Monday, Tuesday and two prizes on Wednesday, all in the same week, all from different streamers, and then never win anything at all for 4-5 months.
 Then I end up on a winning streak again.
 My giveaway system is purely random, and your chances of winning is purely based on the points entered for the raffle.

-*I want to use the short-term giveaway but want more flexibility in how many winners that I draw.
-How do I do that?*
+**I want to use the short-term giveaway but want more flexibility in how many winners that I draw.
+How do I do that?**

 When you create the giveaway, specify a higher number of winners than you expect to actually draw.
 Eg, if you think you want to draw 2 or 3 winners, built the giveaway for 10 winners.
 Simply close the giveaway afterward.

-*What the primary differences between a short-term and long-term giveaway*
+**What the primary differences between a short-term and long-term giveaway**

 * A short-term giveaway is meant to be an in-the-moment giveaway on the livestream, with a single item in mind.
 The streamer determines how many winners there will be ahead of time.
 Each user is given a single entry into the giveaway.
 * A long-term giveaway can be scheduled for any duration of time in the future, and can have multiple items.
 Each item has a points "cap" per user so one user with a lot of points cannot overwhelm the system to guarantee a win.
 Viewers spend their points to enter a particular item raffle, and then are only drawn for the items where they have reserved points.

-*What happens if something goes wrong, how do I get the right kind of information to you?*
+**What happens if something goes wrong, how do I get the right kind of information to you?**

 First, be sure you're on the latest version of the DLL.
 Your primary source of information will be the log files for this giveaway system and the Streamer.bot log files.
 Both of these can be found in the "logs" folder where you installed Streamer.bot.
 Alternatively, for problems that you can replicate every time: Check the releases page for a "debug" version of the DLL and install that by overwriting your original DLL file.
 Run your commands again.
 This will export a LOT of log data about what's in your giveaway database.
 You'll also need to send me an export of your Streamer.bot commands and actions so I can help debug the problem.
 Replace the debug DLL with the non-debug version so you don't overwhelm your system writing log data.
 Compress your logs into a single .ZIP file, and contact me on Discord for how to send me your log data securely.
 Do NOT post your log data into Discord.

-*Will you ever open-source the code to create this DLL?*
+**Will you ever open-source the code to create this DLL?**

 Not right away, no. I use this as a side business to generate income.

+## Please check the LICENSE document for restrictions on use

+Specifically, I do not allow derivatives of this project or the DLL files.
+You may not distribute this DLL to others, please just direct people back here to get their own copy if you like the project.
+If you want to include my DLL and documentation in another product/project, please contact me AHEAD OF TIME about partnership to best support you, whether or not you intend to make money off of my work.